fjdu/fjdu.github.io/_posts/2016-02-12-gravitational-wave.markdown

 <section>
 <h1>References</h1>
 <ol>
-<li> 2016-Abbott-Observation of Gravitational Waves from a Binary Black Hole Merger </li>
+<li> Abbott, 2016, Observation of Gravitational Waves from a Binary Black Hole Merger </li>
-<li> 2010-Schutz-Gravitational Waves, Sources, and Detectors </li>
+<li> Schutz, 2010, Gravitational Waves, Sources, and Detectors </li>
-<li> Bassan-Advanced Interferometers and the Search for Gravitational Waves Lectures from the First VESF School on Advanced Detectors </li>
+<li> Bassan, Advanced Interferometers and the Search for Gravitational Waves Lectures from the First VESF School on Advanced Detectors </li>
 <li> Saulson, Fundamentals of Interferometric Gravitational Wave Detectors </li>
 <li> Weinberg, Gravitation and cosmology principles and applications of the general theory of relativity </li>
 </ol>